Strawberry Overnight Oats

 A note on variations and substitutions of this Strawberry Overnight Oats recipe

-- If it’s not strawberry season, consider adding 1-2 teaspoons of pure maple syrup to the milk/strawberry mixture in the blender to add a little extra sweetness.
+• If it’s not strawberry season, consider adding 1-2 teaspoons of pure maple syrup to the milk/strawberry mixture in the blender to add a little extra sweetness.
+You can also add a splash of almond extract or vanilla extract to the liquid ingredients for some bonus flavor.

 Interested in making your own?